 The main brands are Holle (a German company) and Nanny Care (a British company).
 If you want to get cracking learning more about goat milk formula, here is a video I made comparing goat milk protein vs cow milk protein in formula.
-And here is another video comparing Holle’s goat milk formula to Kabrita’s goat milk toddler formula, which is available here in the US.
+And here is an article comparing Holle vs Nanny Care vs Kabrita goat milk formulas.

 3) European Formula Comes in Stages (This is BIG)